Skip to content

 Water Conservation: A Major Benefit

 Watering lawns and gardens is a major source of water consumption.
 Nationwide, landscape irrigation is estimated to account for nearly one-third of all residential water use, totaling nearly 9 billion gallons per day.
 In contrast, native plants are incredibly efficient at using water, requiring little to no irrigation once established.
 This not only saves water but also reduces the strain on local water supplies.
-To put it in perspective, the daily water saved nationwide could fill 18,367 olympic size swimming pools.
+To put it in perspective, the daily water saved nationwide could fill 18,367 Olympic size swimming pools.

 Environmental Impact: Let's Talk Pollution